 Vegetable gardeners know that insect pest problems come with gardening and though rare, grasshoppers can cause damage to your vegetable crops.

-There are about six hundred species of grasshoppers in the country but only four or five species are a vegetable pest problem.
+six hundred species of grasshoppers in the country but only four or five species are a vegetable pest problem.

 Adult grasshoppers can live 2 to 3 months.